 - Two letters of recommendation from professors, submitted to the Graduate College

 - All documents should be submitted using the Graduate Admissions Document Upload System

 International Students: International Students must have TOEFL scores that meet the minimum Graduate College International Student Admission Requirements.

 The MA-International Studies program offers both a 30 credit hour thesis option and a 36 hour non-thesis option.

 The program of study includes required core courses, a group of elective courses, and either thesis or an internship, depending on which option is pursued.
 Students must demonstrate successful completion of courses in micro and macroeconomics and provide evidence of proficiency in a foreign language (other than English).
 Some courses may have additional prerequisites that are required by the academic departments before enrollment is approved.
 Review the program checksheets for more specific program details.

-One faculty member, chosen by the student and with the consent of said faculty member, serves as the chair of the oral exam committee and is responsible for managing the exam and coordinating the exam report that is submitted to the Center for International Studies.
+One faculty member, chosen by the student and with the consent of that faculty member, serves as the chair of the oral exam committee and is responsible for managing the exam and coordinating the exam report that is submitted to the Center for International Studies.
+The student is responsible for selecting the oral exam committee and for coordinating the date, time, and location of the exam.
+In most instances, the oral exam lasts one hour, but may be longer.
 The Center will forward the result of the oral exam report to the Graduate College.
-The student is responsible for selecting the oral exam committee and for coordinating the date, time, and location of the exam.
-In most instances, the oral exam lasts one hour, but it may be longer, depending upon a majority decision of the faculty committee.